 History of the Minnesota Flag

-Minnesota is a state in the Upper Midwest and Northern Regions of the United States of America.
-It shares borders with Canada, Iowa, Lake Superior, Wisconsin, and North and South Dakota and is the 12th largest state.
-The capital city (as well as the second most populous city) is called Saint Paul.
-The largest city is called Minneapolis.
-Saint Paul and Minneapolis are often referred to as "The Twin Cities" and were built on each side of the Mississippi River.
-Minnesota is also known as "The North Star State" mainly due to the state motto (L'etoile du Nord).
+Minnesota is located in the Upper Midwest and Northern Regions of the United States of America.
+It shares borders with Canada, Iowa, Lake Superior, Wisconsin, North Dakota, and South Dakota and is the 12th largest state.
+The capital city is Saint Paul while the largest city is Minneapolis.
+Saint Paul and Minneapolis are the two largest cities in the state and are located on opposite sides of the Missisippi River, which has earned them the nickname, "The Twin Cities."
+Minnesota is known as "The North Star State," a reference to the state motto (L'etoile du Nord).

 Minnesota was originally inhabited by ancient cultures which included the Woodland people and the Mississippian culture as well as Native American tribes that included Ojibwa, Cree, Cheyenne, and Dakota Sioux (which was the largest tribe).
 The first Europeans to explore the area were Frenchmen Pierre Radisson and Medard des Groseilleirs during the 1650s who claimed the area for France.

 In 1762, Minnesota became part of the Spanish Louisiana.
-Following the American Revolutionary War in 1783, a portion of the Mississippi River (East side) became part of the United States of America and in 1803, they purchased the rest of Minnesota from France in the Louisiana purchase.
-The first major American outpost was Fort Snelling that was completed in 1825.
+Following the Revolutionary War in 1783, a portion of the Mississippi River (East side) became part of the United States of America and in 1803, the US government purchased the rest of Minnesota from France in the Louisiana purchase.
+The first major American military fortification was Fort Snelling which was completed in 1825.
 Minnesota became an official state of the United States of America on May 11th, 1858.

 We offer free images of the Minnesota Flag in four sizes (small, medium, large, and high resolution).
 These images are distributed royalty free for both personal and educational use and are ideal for use in projects and on websites.
 If you choose to use one of our images, attribution is appreciated, but not required.